AISE-TUDelft/tiny-transformers/code/readme.md

     Where (jupyter) must be replaced with the actual name of the job you have created.

 ## SSH config
-To avoid having to type out the server url every time, modify your `~/.ssh/config` to contain the following:
+To avoid having to type out your netid @ the server url every time, modify your `~/.ssh/config` to contain the following:

 ```
 Host delftblue
   HostName login.delftblue.tudelft.nl